[sc_msls]

 “Um abatanado” (in the South) or “um Americano” (around Porto) is somewhere between an espresso and an Americano.
 If you want a long black coffee, this is the closest thing that you can get to it.
 Even then, it isn’t always as big a coffee as a lot of people will like.

 Getting a big cup of coffee similar to an Americano is quite difficult and, even if you ask for an abatanado, often they’ll only put a tiny bit more water in it.
-It’s rare that they’ll fill it to the top of the glass.
+It’s rare that they’ll fill it to the top of the cup.

 If you want to guarantee you cup is full ask for an “abatanado cheio“, which means a full abatanado or a black coffee with extra hot water.